How to Link to Amazon Listing Pages to Drive Traffic

 Avoiding Lowering Your Product Detail Page Conversion Rate

-Hopefully you’re aware of the impact of conversion rate on your search engine ranking on Amazon.
+Hopefully, you're aware of the impact of the conversion rate on your search engine ranking on Amazon.
 If not, check out our excellent Amazon SEO Guide.
 Essentially, Amazon ranks listings with the highest conversion rates the best.

 Consider that a good conversion rate on Amazon is typically 20% or higher while Google Ads traffic normally converts at below 3%.
 If you send all of your Google Ads traffic to Amazon without first qualifying them, you're likely going to decrease your overall Amazon conversion rate.

 Linking Directly to Amazon Product Detail Pages